BRUCELLOSIS IN DOGS

 This too, is a big deal.
 The State Vet will very likely require any of your other pets, neighbors pets, etc to be tested in an attempt to eradicate the potential threat.
 Luckily this is a rare event.

-There is no treatment or vaccine for this terrible disease.
+There is no treatment or vaccine (for dogs) for this terrible disease.

 There is only the legal requirement and hope that animal owners will cooperate if needed and that breeders will test prior to breeding.